 Council has created a set of Strategic Goals and Objectives to guide our work for the next four years.

 One of our regulatory objectives call us to promote diversity, inclusion, substantive equality, and freedom from discrimination in the delivery of legal services and the justice system.

 Awards & Appointments

 Society awards include the Distinguished Service Award, NSBS President’s Leadership Award & the Race and the Law Essay prize.
-Learn more about Queen’s Counsel Appointments & the notary public process.
+Learn more about King’s Counsel Appointments & the notary public process.

 The Society’s Annual Report presents a comprehensive review of the past year including the President’s Report on Council priorities and the Executive Director’s summary of operational and liaison highlights.